 Why is a picture worth a thousand words?
-Or similarly why is a video worth a thousand pictures?
+Or similarly, as we like to say at Backflip, why is a video worth a thousand pictures?

 It’s the details.
 In psychology 101 we learned that nonverbal communication can often convey 90% of meaning.
 I know, I know, emojis are getting better and better (and they do help), but where in an email can you really ascertain tone of voice, energy level, conviction, emotion, or even whether someone is joking or not?
-How many times do you have to reread an important email to try to evaluate these things, judging the writer’s use of an individual word even as simple as “Dear” Scott versus just Scott.
-Do they address all her letters with “Dear” or I am especially dear to them?
-Depending on the day, and what else is going on, it could be interpreted either way.
+How many times do you have to reread an important email to try to evaluate these things, judging the writer’s use of an individual word even as simple as using “Dear” Scott versus just Scott in the greeting.
+Does she normally address her letters with “Dear” or am I especially dear to her?
+Depending on the day, what else is going on, it could easily be interpreted incorrectly.

 And there’s more.
 For some personality types, the specific words matter a lot, for others, not much at all.
 And let’s face it, some are more articulate than others.
 Aside: Did you know some Canadian Inuit's have more than 50 different words for our one word, snow.
 Each of them paints a clearer picture so others know if they were dealing with “matsaaruti” (wet snow that can be used to ice a sleigh’s runners) or “pukak” (crystalline powder snow that looks like salt).
 Hey, this is important stuff if you hunt to survive.